DMSC-Instrument-Data/dataset_viewer/documents/Design.md

 * Changing the stepper value for one of the dimensions
 * Loading a file and...
     * having a summary of its contents appear in a preview pane,
-    * creating and setting up the widgets that appear on the Stack
+    * creating and setting up the widgets that appear on the Stack,
+    * generating a default plot
 ### Pressing an X Button
 ![X Button Press Sequence Diagram](XButtonPress.png)
 ### Stepper Change